SilverAndJade/comfyui-silver-nodes/README.md

 ### Loading Nodes

 #### Silver URL Image Loader
 Load images directly from URLs with cache busting and duplicate prevention.
+Designed to work with /random/ URLs for img2img processing.
 - **Features**:
-  - Cache busting with random query parameters
+  - Cache busting with random query parameters to prevent caching
   - Duplicate detection using content hashing
   - Retry mechanism for failed downloads (5 attempts by default)
   - Supports common image formats (JPEG, PNG, WebP, etc.)
   - Tracks previously loaded images to avoid duplicates
-  - **Important**: If image loading fails after all retry attempts, the entire workflow execution will be skipped to prevent partial processing
+  - **Note**: If image loading fails after all retry attempts, the entire workflow execution will be skipped to prevent partial processing

 #### Silver Web Image Loader
 Extract and download images from webpages with smart selection.
+Optimized for /random/ URL endpoints that serve random images.
 - **Features**:
   - Analyzes webpage for images with size information
-  - Filters out icons, buttons, and other small graphics
-  - Excludes common non-content images (logos, ads, etc.)
+  - Filters out non-content images (icons, buttons, logos, ads, etc.)
-  - Supports multiple image selection strategies
   - Handles lazy-loaded images and responsive designs
   - Note: "Largest" is determined by HTML attributes, not actual download size